Enjoy a Front Seat to exceptional Wildlife Moments

 ART from the Shore

-On the beach at dawn one finds an abundance of treasures.
-The birds are active and with quick reflexes and a creative eye one can capture special scenes.
+During breeding season, the beach offers an abundance of treasures.
+Birds are actively courting, stealing fish from one another, and feeding their young.
+With quick reflexes and a creative eye, one can capture fleeting, magical moments.

 FLACO